The Whole Nine Yards (film): Plot

 Down the street, Sophie meets with another hitman, but when he recognizes Janni and Sophie explains the situation, he heads for the house with a gun, taking the car keys with him.
 Inside, Janni is distracted by a naked Jill; she, Jimmy and Frankie kill Janni and his men.
-Oz and Cynthia drive away as Jimmy also shoots Sophie’s hitman, much to Sophie's horror, and discovers he is an undercover Sûreté du Québec detective.
+Oz and Cynthia drive away as Jimmy also shoots Sophie's hitman, much to Sophie's horror, and discovers he is an undercover Sûreté du Québec detective.

 As they dispose of the bodies, Oz calls and suggests a deal to benefit everyone.
-At his office, he alters the dead detective's teeth to match Jimmy's dental records, then sets his and Janni’s bodies on fire in Oz's car.
-Investigators find the remains and believe Janni and Jimmy are dead, and, while heading to Jimmy’s house with the intent to arrest him, discover a recorder in the detective’s car; Sophie’s conversation about killing Oz sends her and her mother to prison, despite Sophie's claim that Jill is the real killer.
+At his office, he alters the dead detective's teeth to match Jimmy's dental records, then sets his and Janni's bodies on fire in Oz's car.
+Investigators find the remains and believe Janni and Jimmy are dead.

+Then, while heading to Oz's house to arrest him, they discover a recorder in the detective's car; Sophie's conversation about killing Oz sends her and her mother to prison, despite Sophie's claim that Jill is the real killer.
 Oz is cleared of suspicion, and Cynthia collects the $10 million, transferring it to Jimmy in exchange for her and Oz's lives.

 While Cynthia and Jill, who have just met face-to-face, are at the bank, Jimmy and Frankie take Oz onto a yacht.
-Jill urges Cynthia to split the money with her and run, leaving Oz to be killed by Jimmy, but Cynthia realizes she loves Oz and refuses to betray him, and Jill assures her it was a test; Jimmy wants to give Cynthia and Oz $1 million as a wedding gift.
+Jill suggests Cynthia split the money with her and run, leaving Oz to be killed by Jimmy.
+However, Cynthia realizes she loves Oz and refuses to betray him, and Jill assures her it was a test; Jimmy wants to give Cynthia and Oz $1 million as a wedding gift.

 On the boat, Jimmy confirms that the money has been transferred.
 He points a gun at Oz, but shoots Frankie instead, explaining that Frankie, believing Jimmy had gone soft, would have killed them both.
 Oz attributes the softness to Jimmy falling in love.
 Jill arrives and jumps into Jimmy's arms and, before he and Jill leave, Jimmy tells Oz to say hello to his widow for him.
 Oz, ignorant of the $1 million, asks Cynthia to marry him and she accepts.
 Later, the happy couple dances above Niagara Falls.

 Cast

+In addition, Harland Williams plays Agent Hanson, while Stephanie Biddle, who performs the closing song, appears during the film as a jazz singer.